boondoggle (bndôgl, -dgl):

 OMG Election Day!!!

 I've already cast my vote, but it will be a crazy ride watching all the rest of the votes come in.
 The fate of our presidency, Prop1A and Measure R will be decided today.
 I'm going to be all squirmy until reliable election results come in.
-I'm hopeful it's going to go well, and However, if it all goes wrong and McCain wins, Prop 1A fails, and Measure R fails, I will be sad and likely go into a time of mourning.
+I'm hopeful it's going to go well, and Robert Cruickshank over at the CA HSR Blog sounds confident.
+However, if it all goes wrong and McCain wins, Prop 1A fails, and Measure R fails, I will be sad and likely go into a time of mourning.
 So don't make me sad, go out there and vote for trains, because they are AWESOME!!!

 Sunday, November 2, 2008